ComPlat/chemotion_saurus/versioned_docs/version-1.1.1/repo/details_analytics.md

 - 13C NMR (100 MHz, CDCl3, ppm) δ = [...], 129.5, 126.7 (2C), [...].

 (3) For compounds that are obtained as mixtures of isomers and cannot be separated:
-- <b>1H NMR</b>: please give the number of protons per signal to achieve 1H/proton as combination of all isomers:<br>
+- <b>1H NMR</b>: please give the number of protons per signal to achieve 1H/proton as combination of all isomers:<br />
 Example: 1H NMR (500 MHz, MeOD-d4, ppm) δ = 13.23 (bs, 0.4H, CO2H-isomer1), 12.98 (bs, 0.6H, CO2H-isomer2), 8.24 (d, 0.6H, <i>J</i> = 1.5 Hz, CH-isomer2), 8.21 (d, 0.4H, <i>J</i> = 1.5 Hz, CH-isomer1), 3.30 (s, 3H, CH3-isomer1+-isomer2) etc.

 - <b>13C NMR</b>: If you can assign all signals: please give separate lists of 13C assignments for isomer 1 and isomer 2 and separate both analytical desciptions with the text-fragment: "Other isomer:"